-The governing body will conduct the appropriate pre-employment checks for al prospective employees, including internal candidates and candidates who have lived or worked outside the UK.
+The governing body ensure that the school carry out appropriate pre-employment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.

-The appropriate DBS and suitability checks will be carried out for all governors, volunteers, and
+The appropriate DBS and suitability checks will be carried out for all governors, volunteers, and contractors.